 Junk food advertising on TV is still happening.
 Although we might think that advertisers have moved on from advertising on television, that's not the case.

-The study published in the Journal of Public Health found that children are being exposed to an average of three unhealthy food advertisements every hour that they watch TV during peak periods.
+The study published in the Journal of Public Health found that children are exposed to an average of three unhealthy food advertisements every hour that they watch TV during peak periods.
 This figure remains unchanged since Cancer Council NSW and University of Sydney conducted the same analysis in 2011.

 Click here for more details.